Brondo765/New-Member-Bot/README.md

 # New-member-bot
 Discord bot which adds a new member to a specified role within the server.

+## Requirements
-- config-example.json requires specific user data
+- config-example.json changed to fit server/channel/role settings
+- 'Node.js' installed

 ## Installation
 In a command prompt in your projects folder (wherever that may be) run the following: